For urgent consular assistance call

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-You can access some passport services and consular help at the Australian Embassy in Rabat.
+You can access passport, notarial and consular services for Australians overseas at the Australian Embassy in Morocco.

-You'll need to make an appointment for passport services.
-Book online through the Australian Embassy in Rabat website.
+You'll need to make an appointment for passport or notarial services.
+Book online through the website of the Australian Embassy in Morocco.

 Morocco